 The Cary Teen Council is a volunteer organization made up of fun and fascinating teens from a variety of schools in Cary and surrounding areas.
 The mission of the Cary Teen Council is to empower teens with the core values of leadership, accountability, and a heart for service.
 The Cary Teen Council accomplishes these goals by providing volunteer opportunities, leadership opportunities, establishing high standards for behavior and promoting teens to effectively communicate while managing their time and volunteer profiles.
 Teens participating in this organization have the opportunity to get involved in programs and events that focus on social/recreational, community awareness/service, educational, leadership/teamwork and fundraising/recruitment.

-The group has been honored with a multitude of awards such as:
+The group has been honored with many awards such as:

 - Voluntary Service Award by the National Recreation and Park Association (NRPA) in 2010